 I knew the name and was beyond thrilled that they were accepting new author submissions.
 When they reached out to let me know they'd be happy to work with me to get my book published I couldn't believe my luck.

 Still feel so lucky today for having them in my corner.

 MORE FROM THE BLOG

-Anne Vickers, the author of Animals of The Ark released her book in January 2020.
-We wanted to catch up with the new author and see how life had been treating her since she was published.
+Sue Brady, the author of Precious Gems, released her book in April 2020.
+We wanted to catch up with the new author and see how life has been treating her since she was published.
 Did you always dream of becoming an author?
-I never believed I could become...read more
+I have always had a passion for books, I loved goi...read more

 Wendy Beasley, the author of Charlotte and the Fairies, released her book in June 2020.
 We wanted to catch up with the new author and see how life has been treating her since she was published.
 Did you always dream of becoming an author?
 Yes, I wrote a book when I was 14 i...read more